TL;DR

 If your business is still running on a traditional wide area network (WAN), you’ve probably felt the strain.
 Routing network traffic through a central data center can slow down operations, drive up costs, and leave IT teams with limited visibility – especially as more organizations embrace remote work models and SaaS platforms.

 That’s why SD-WAN adoption is accelerating.
-A 2024 survey found that 26% of organizations had fully deployed SD-WAN, 19% were actively deploying, and 44% were planning deployment.1 And it’s no wonder, as SD-WAN offers a more flexible, software-driven approach that improves performance, strengthens security, and lowers costs.
+SD-WAN has become standard infrastructure for distributed enterprises.
+In TeleGeography's latest WAN Manager Survey, 65% of enterprises had installed SD-WAN on at least part of their network, and 51% had rolled it out across all or most of their sites.1 And it’s no wonder, as SD-WAN offers a more flexible, software-driven approach that improves performance, strengthens security, and lowers costs.

 Read on to learn what SD-WAN is, how it works, and deployment tips to help you decide whether it's the right fit for your organization.